PDAL/PDAL/doc/stages/filters.reprojection.md

 ## Example 2

 In some cases it is not possible to use a EPSG-code as a spatial reference.
-Instead [Proj.4](http:/proj4.org) parameters can be used to define a spatial reference.
-In this example the vertical component of points in a laz file is converted from geometric (ellipsoidal) heights to orthometric heights by using the `geoidgrids` parameter from Proj.4.
+Instead {{ PROJ }} parameters can be used to define a spatial reference.
+In this example the vertical component of points in a laz file is converted from geometric (ellipsoidal) heights to orthometric heights by using the `geoidgrids` parameter from PROJ.
 Here we change the vertical datum from the GRS80 ellipsoid to DVR90, the vertical datum in Denmark.
 In the writing stage of the pipeline the spatial reference of the file is set to EPSG:7416.
 The last step is needed since PDAL will otherwise reference the